excoffierleonard/sps-gbm/README.md

 8. **Backtesting**:
    - Develop backtesting functionality to compare the simulation results with actual historical outcomes to validate the model.

-By adding these features, you can make this project more comprehensive and useful for various financial modeling and forecasting scenarios.
+By adding these features, we can make this project more comprehensive and useful for various financial modeling and forecasting scenarios.

 ## Contribution